christytan/OCI-GoldenGate/OCI-CLI.md

 ![](./images/900/GetDBOutput1.png)
 ![](./images/900/GetDBOutput2.png)

-#### Listing Database
+#### Listing Databases

-Open your command line interface and run the following command to List all Autonomous Transaction Processing Database
+Open your command line interface and run the following command to List all Autonomous Transaction Processing Databases in a specific compartment

 ```
 oci db autonomous-database list --compartment-id [OCID]